villekf/OMEGA-doc/docs/source/algorithms.rst

 ---------------------------------

 For measurement-based preconditioners, in MATLAB/Octave you need to input ``options.precondTypeMeas = [false;false];`` and then select the appropriate preconditioners by setting its element to ``true``.
 See below for the elements.
+Measurement-based preconditioners, as the name implies, work in the measurement-space.

 Only certain algorithms support measurement-based preconditioners.
 These are: MRAMLA, MBSREM, FISTA, FISTAL1, PKMA, PDHG, PDHGKL, PDHGL1, PDDY, and SAGA.
 If a measurement-based preconditioner is used with an algorithm not listed, it's not used.